Sammy-F/moov-app/README.md

 * Unable to swipe to refresh on profile pages

 ## Building
 The project can be checked out from GitHub in Android Studio by going to VCS > Checkout From Version Control > GitHub.
+At this point you can go to Build > Make Project which will produce an APK.
+Once the build is finished, you should go to the project's root directory > app > build > Outputs > Apk.
+In this location, there should be an app_debug.apk file.